-A SMSF trustee is the person responsible for ensuring SMSF is maintained for the purpose of providing retirement benefits.
+A SMSF trustee is the person responsible for ensuring a SMSF is maintained for the purpose of providing retirement benefits.
 The trustee can be a company or an individual.
-For a single member SMSF, the member must either be the sole director or have two directors.
+For a single member SMSF, the member must either be the sole director or there may be two directors.
 This other director is either related to the member or another person who is not an employer of the member.

-For a single member SMSF, there must be two individual trustees, the other trustee must either be related to the member or be another person who is not an employer of the member.
+For a single member SMSF, there must be two individual trustees.
+The second trustee must either be related to the member or another person who is not an employer of the member.

-What are some issues in relation to SMSFs?
+What are some complications in relation to SMSFs?